crahimza/crahimza/README.md

 ## CAD Modeling Exercise - Patent 17,531 Wrench

-Imported a pdf of patent 17,531 from https://patents.google.com/patent/US17531A/en?oq=17531, scaled the image based on an overall length of 8" and then created the parts, assembly and animation in SolidWorks.
+Imported a pdf of patent 17,531 invented by Edward J. Worcester, dated June 9, 1857 from https://patents.google.com/patent/US17531A/en?oq=17531, scaled the image based on an overall length of 8" and then created the parts, assembly and animation in SolidWorks.

 <img src="pat_comparison.png" alt="Comparison of original patent artwork and CAD generated model based off of this artwork." width="100%">